10 BEST Things To Do In Ushuaia, Argentina In 2026

 9. Eat at Bodegón Fueguino Restaurant

 Hungry after a long day and want to indulge in a delicious meal?
-Bodegón Fueguino is your goto place!
+Bodegón Fueguino is your go-to place!
 The line-up starts before the restaurant opens.
 Their timings are at 12 pm – 2:45 pm and then from 8 pm – 11:45 pm.
+This restaurant offers ambiance as well as huge portions of meal with an affordable price.

 10. Museo Marítimo y del Presidio